 Various manufacturing processes necessitate the control of temperatures for safety purposes and maintaining efficiency during production.
-Used in an array of industries, electronic temperature controllers help keep temperatures within certain parameters to prevent system failures that can increase repair costs and unplanned downtime.
+In various industries, electronic temperature controllers help keep temperatures within certain parameters to prevent system failures that can increase repair costs and unplanned downtime.
 Temperature control is vital in many industrial processes to ensure products perform acceptably for their end users.
-Understanding the basics of electronic temperature control systems enables operators, production managers, and other stakeholders to choose the best equipment for their application.
+Understanding the basics of electronic temperature control systems enables operators, production managers, and other stakeholders to choose the best equipment for their applications.

 What is an Electronic Temperature Controller?

-Also referred to as a digital controller, an electronic temperature controller is one part of a system used to keep temperatures constant in certain industrial processes or for material treatments.
+Also referred to as a digital controller, an electronic temperature controller is one part of a system that keeps temperatures constant in certain industrial processes or for material treatments.
 It helps maintain the desired temperature, known as a “set temperature” or “set point,” which is programmed externally.

 The controller is one part of a temperature control system that includes a:

 - Cooling/heating system

 - Resistance Temperature Detector (RTD) (or thermocouple) to sense temperatures

 By comparing the current temperature to the set temperature, the system adjusts the temperature of the process or material.
 This is done via the RTD or thermocouple, which compares current to set temperatures.
 When the system senses that the current temperature is outside the programmed parameters, it signals that there’s an error, adjusting temperatures with heating or cooling elements as needed to effect a change in temperature through the use of a heater, fan, control valve, or another element that then heats or removes heat.

 While there are numerous applications for industrial electronic temperature controllers, they serve a basic role.
 They take the temperature measurements from a thermal sensor like a thermocouple, compare it to the set temperature, and then calculate how much heating or cooling must occur to maintain a constant temperature.

 Electronic temperature controllers are used for processes and in industries that include: